This post contains affiliate links and may earn commissions on recommended products. As an Amazon Associate, I earn from qualifying purchases.

 • 3/4 cup powdered sugar

-• Mix together flour, cocoa powder, baking soda, baking powder, and salt, and set aside
+• In a medium bowl, mix together flour, cocoa powder, baking soda, baking powder, and salt, and set aside

 • Refrigerate dough for 20 minutes.
-Meanwhile, preheat oven to 350 and line baking sheets with parchment paper.
+Meanwhile, preheat oven to 350ยฐF and line baking sheets with parchment paper or silicone liners.

-• Form dough into small balls, then roll each ball in powdered sugar.
-Bake for 10-12 minutes and let cool slightly before removing to a wire rack.
+• Bake for 10-12 minutes.
+Let cool slightly on the baking sheet before removing to a wire rack.

 Nutrition